mtoohey31/iter/README.md

 ## Notes

 - It should go without saying that since `1.18` is still beta, so is this library.
+- Some rudimentary benchmarks comparing performance to that of loop based solutions to similar problems can be found [here](https://github.com/mtoohey31/iter-loop-benchmarks).

 ## Acknowledgements